RoanBrand/SerialToTCPBridgeProtocol/README.md

  - Run `go test -v` in the terminal.

 #### Future plans
-- Add config.
-Turn into OS service.
 - Add ping option to periodically test serial line and drop upstream connection if timeout.
 - Multiple connections per client to servers.
 - Capability to scan system and listen on all found COM ports for clients.
+- Turn into OS service.